forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

   LeakCanary logs information about the retained object, including its type and any provided description.
 Developers can inspect these logs to identify and address the source of the memory leak.

-In summary, LeakCanary uses weak references and a systematic process of garbage collection and observation to identify objects that should have been released but are still being retained in memory, signaling a potential memory leak message.
-We can adopt this principal for our design.
+In summary, the princiapl of LeakCanary uses weak references and garbage collection to identify objects that should have been released but are still being retained in memory.
+The objects could be potential memory leaks.

 ### 5.4  Detecting Rendering Issues

-Analyzing the Choreographer class reveals the following:
+To ensure optimal performance and responsiveness in your application, it's crucial to monitor rendering issues.
+Analyzing the Choreographer class provides valuable insights into the rendering process.
+The Choreographer class exposes two key components:

 - postFrameCallback (Choreographer.FrameCallback callback): Posts a frame callback to run on the next frame.
 The callback runs once and is automatically removed.
 - Choreographer.FrameCallback#doFrame(long frameTimeNanos): Called when a new display frame is being rendered, providing the time (in nanoseconds) when the frame started rendering.

-- The difference between two consecutive frameTimeNanos values represents the time taken to render the previous frame.
-We can utilize the following code snippet to monitor frame rendering:
+To effectively monitor frame rendering and identify potential issues, we can leverage the following code snippet.
+This snippet utilizes the Choreographer API to log dropped frames, obtain stack traces for all threads, and gather additional information such as CPU time and battery usage.

 ```c
 Choreographer.getInstance().postFrameCallback(new Choreographer.FrameCallback() {